JoeyButler/gtpr/README.md

 rake db:create db:migrate # Depends on postgres
 ```

 In order to authenticate through Github we'll need to [register our application](https://github.com/settings/applications/new).
+Set the app name to whatever you'd like, then set the url to `http://gtpr.dev:3000/`, and finally the redirect url to `http://gtpr.dev:3000/users/auth/github/callback`.
+Once completed you should receive a Client ID and a Client Secret, we'll use these shortly.

 You'll want to add `127.0.0.1	gtpr.dev` as a record in your `/etc/hosts` file for the redirect to work properly.
 Please post an issue if you have any problems.